zakcroft/zakcroft.github.io/posts/web3.md

 Because of the ease of creation there has been an influx of these token with different use cases, some credible and some not so credible.
 Therefore, it is important to have well thought out tokenomics and governance rules and in this way, it will enhance the credibility and legitimacy of your businesses use case.

 &nbsp;
 ![A vibrant futuristic representation of Web 3.0](/images/web3/smart-contracts.jpg)

 ### Smart contracts.

 Originally, we had Bitcoin which is a blockchain that is a ledger that records the transactions and balances of addresses.
 Then came Ethereum which gave us the addition of addresses that could hold and execute code called contracts.
 When deployed to the blockchain these contracts are decentralized, immutable and publicly viewable, therefore the rules they dictate are transparent and cannot be altered for anyone’s self-purpose.

 The code is law, as they say.
 This removes intermediary, legal and external enforcement mechanisms along with removing any counter party risk with regards to non-fulfillment of agreements.
 Definition of terms are clear and cannot be changed for any reason and the agreement is always fulfilled.
 Ultimately it removes any trust issues and fees paid to third parties or counterparties.

 With that definition we can see how and why smart contract can disrupt many existing business models.
 By removing the intermediary control, we open the door to new kinds of application that base themselves on a new types of decentralized business models.

 ### DAPPS (Decentralized Applications)

 Smart contracts have the ability to build full applications that run on the blockchain.
 These are called Dapps for decentralized apps.
 Because Dapps are written in smart contracts, they have all the attributes of smart contract laid out above.
 Dapps therefore can work without third party or centralized intervention.
 There is no central point of attack as they are decentralized and they have the implicit security of a blockchain.
 They are also permissionless and users do not need to part with personal data to use them.

 Dapps innovations are causing disruption across industries from decentralized finance (DEFI) like decentralized exchanges, lending and staking platforms, to gaming (play to earn, lotteries, VR), to social (content driven economies, fan tokens) and NFT markets (property, art, collectables, fractional ownership) to name but a few.

-### DIDs (Decentralised Identifiers)
+### DAOs (Decentralized Autonomous Organizations)

 DAOs are decentralized autonomous organizations that again are created with smart contracts.
 There are not meant to be applications but a set of governance rules with token-based voting algorithms.
 Participant vote to make decisions in the organizations future direction and the actions are self-executed by the rules encoded in the smart contract.
 In essence they are traditional companies with voting shareholders, but the smart contract code governs as opposed to management.
 Hierarchical structures are disrupted in favor of a collaborative governance structure.

 DAPPS can be DAOs where ownership of the DAPP is renounced to the actual contract address and then proposals that win votes can be automatically executed without hinderance.
 Many already exiting DAPPS are DAOS like Uniswap, MakerDao and Aave.

 &nbsp;
 ![A vibrant futuristic representation of Web 3.0](/images/web3/daos.jpg)

 ### DIDs (Decentralised Identifiers)